bobb34/QST/README.md

 To us, open source means providing you our best software, not an inferior version.

 We have 0 security vulnerabilities in our software.
 Check that against other offerings, including Learning Management System's with quiz/test abilities.
-  There is no reliance on "community" to secure our software, we do that ourselves.
+  There is no reliance on "community" to secure our software, we do that ourselves before we release the code.
+When a user takes a QST, you can be certain their mark was not tampered with.

   - Our single point access, with all input verified, sized and sanitized guarantees your security.